 What is an overbite?

-Don’t think that an overbite is a purely aesthetic issue though.
-They can also have serious consequences for your dental health, speech, and ability to chew.
+They can also have serious consequences for your dental health, speech and ability to chew.

 To fix a minor overbite, invisible braces are often a good option as they involve correcting the positions of your teeth.

 Why you shouldn’t procrastinate on treating your overbite

 Overbites can give you headaches because of the tense muscles in your jaw.

 It also might be harder for you to chew food if your front teeth don’t close directly over your bottom teeth, and the additional effort can create tension in your jaw muscles.

 You might also be wearing down the back of your teeth while chewing, so your teeth become thinner and weaker.
 Bacteria can grow easily and there’s a risk it’ll become more painful or difficult to chew over time.

 What’s more, buck teeth and overbites can lead to pain or clicking sounds when you move your jaws.

 You may also speak more with your tongue so you can’t speak as clearly or pronounce certain vowels, and you might even have a lisp.